Hair Loss Treatments

 Talk to your doctor or dietitian if you think your diet has been contributing to your hair loss.
 They can help you determine which nutrients you’re not consuming in appropriate amounts.
 In some cases, they might recommend a supplement to help counteract your hair loss.

-FUE and FUT are the two most common surgical hair loss treatments available
+FUE and FUT are two common hair restoration procedures

 Hair restoration surgery comes in two main forms: follicular unit extraction (FUE) and follicular unit transplantation (FUT).
 FUE can be done follicle by follicle with a device, while FUT is a more invasive surgical procedure.